-The probabilities used are based on the differences observed over the past 25 years between the forecasts made by a consensus of economists regarding the US GDP and the actual scenario that occured (forecast similar to the actual scenario, significantly optimistic or pessimistic).
+The probabilities used are based on the differences observed over the past 25 years between the forecasts made by a consensus of economists regarding the US GDP and the actual scenario that occurred (forecast similar to the actual scenario, significantly optimistic or pessimistic).

-In order to better account for a possible reversal in the cycle, the SG Group applies to its scenarios a weighting methodology (mainly based on the observed output gaps for the USA and the euro area) and assigns a higher weight to the SG Central scenario when the economy is depressed.
+In order to better account for a possible reversal of the cycle, Société Générale Group applies to its scenarios a weighting methodology (mainly based on the observed output gaps for the USA and the euro area) and assigns a higher weight to the SG Central scenario when the economy is depressed.
 Conversely, the methodology provides for a higher weight to be assigned to the SG Stress scenario when the economy moves towards the peak of the cycle.
-Accordingly, the weighting applied to the SG Central scenario is set at 62% as at 31 December 2023.
+Accordingly, the weighting applied to the SG Central scenario is set at 56% as at 31 December 2024.